Watsonlevens/The-structure-of-Tanzania-Twitter-network/README.md

 # The-structure-of-Tanzania-Twitter-network
-A project for quantifying the structure of Tanzania Twitter social network.
-We measure the statistical properties of the network and compare them with those of the USA, Japan and Brazil.
-We also use the friend of a friend model of network formation to reproduce the observed properties of the Tanzania Twitter network.
+This project is focused on a comprehensive analysis of Tanzania's Twitter social network.
+It involves the systematic measurement of network statistics and a comparative study with Twitter networks in the USA, Japan, and Brazil.
+The project also incorporates a network formation model, specifically the friend-of-a-friend model, to simulate the structural attributes of the Tanzania Twitter network.